jonezy35/NSM-Lite/README.md

 ### Requirements

-This script has been built and tested with Alma Linux 9.1.
+This script has been built and tested with Alma Linux 9.1 [Download Alma Linux 9.1 ISO](https://mirrors.almalinux.org/isos/x86_64/9.1.html).
 If you would like support for another linux distro, open an issue and I will be more than happy to create an install script for said distro.

 It is required that you have sudo permissions and have `git` installed.
 If you don't have git, you can install it with the following command
 `sudo dnf install git -y`